TralSoft/p2p-app/README.md

 # p2p-app

-This is peer-to-peer application.
-You can read about in readme.
+This application will help you with creating and managing peer-to-peer connections.